ioan-chera/eureka-editor/README.txt

 ----------

-(Cursor keys will move forward and back, turn left and right)
+(Cursor keys will move forward and back, turn left and right) (the WASD keys can also be used to move the camera)

 LMB : does not do anything yet
 RMB : turn or move the camera (by dragging the mouse) wheel : move camera forwards or backwards

-w : walk, i.e. drop camera to ground + player's view height
+PGUP and PGDN : move camera up and down

+g : toggle gravity (i.e. as if the player was on the ground)

 l : toggle lighting on or off
-t : toggle texturing on or off s : toggle sprites on or off
+t : toggle texturing on or off o : toggle objects on or off

 F5  : toggle low detail / high detail
 F11 : increase brightness (gamma)